Deniz-Eren/soft-router/README.md

 pass-through our ETH1 and ETH2 LAN devices from our host Linux computer to the QEmu VM.

-Edit `sudo vim /etc/default/grub` and navigate to `GRUB_CMDLINE_LINUX_DEFAULT=""` and make the following changes:
+Edit `/etc/default/grub` and navigate to `GRUB_CMDLINE_LINUX_DEFAULT=""` and make the following changes:

     GRUB_CMDLINE_LINUX_DEFAULT="intel_iommu=on kvm.ignore_msrs=1"